hyperledger/besu/docs/Installation/Install-Binaries.md

     Pantheon requires Java 8+ to compile; earlier versions are not supported.
     Pantheon is currently supported only on 64-bit versions of Windows, and requires a 64-bit version of JDK/JRE.
     We recommend that you also remove any 32-bit JDK/JRE installations.

+!!! note "Linux Open File Limit"
+    If synchronizing to MainNet on Linux or other chains with large data requirements, increase the maximum number of open files allowed using `ulimit`.
+If the open files limit is not high enough, a `Too many open files` RocksDB exception occurs.

 ### Install from Packaged Binaries